We built a Thai Buddhist temple in an Edinburgh family home

 When plans for a huge Buddhist temple on the outskirts of Edinburgh had to be shelved, monks based in what was once a family home in the city decided to transform it instead.

-A renovation project at The Dhammapadipa Temple in Slateford saw a double garage converted into a prayer room complete with a 500 kilo (80 stone) gold-plated Buddha from Thailand.
+A renovation project at The Dhammapadipa Temple in Slateford saw a double garage converted into a prayer room complete with an 80 stone (500kg) gold-plated Buddha from Thailand.

 Now the three resident Theravada Buddhist monks are urging people to visit the temple to see the transformation.